BTCDecoded/blvm-docs/src/node/rpc-api.md

 # RPC API Reference

-BLLVM node provides a JSON-RPC 2.0 interface for interacting with the node.
+BLVM node provides a JSON-RPC 2.0 interface for interacting with the node.

 ## Connection